There are 10 (or More!) Important Tools Every Business Owner Should Have

 No problem with both of these services.
 Skype also has a handy chat feature which you can use for fast communications which don’t require a call.
-Google Hangouts are better for larger teams (more than about five or six team members).
+Google Hangouts are better for larger teams (more than about six or seven team members).
 Neither Google Hangouts nor Skype charges you for long distance.

 Hootsuite is a social media management dashboard.
 It allows you to schedule tweets, Facebook posts (even to pages), and posts to Google Plus or LinkedIn.